imaduddin-faalih/imaduddin-faalih.github.io/index.md

 Welcome to **AI × Meteorology**.

-This site contains technical discussions on:
+This site contains technical discussions on atmospheric science, machine learning, and their intersection.

-- Artificial Intelligence
-- Atmospheric science
-- Extreme rainfall
-- Data & modeling (ERA5, IMERG, etc.)
+---

+{% feature_row %}